 Stay hydrated by drinking plenty of water throughout the day.
 This helps your body function at its best.

 Consider adding foods rich in omega-3 fatty acids to your diet.
-Fish oil supplements may help reduce cortisol levels and perceived stress.
+Fish oil supplements can help reduce cortisol levels and perceived stress.

 Frequently Asked Questions